selwynpolit/d9book/book/nodes-and-fields.md

 ## Get current page title

-Use this in a controller, to return the current page title.
+Use this in a controller to return the current page title.

 ```php
 $request = \Drupal::request();